ncsu-geoforall-lab/open-science-course/topics/open-science-for-grand-challenges.rst

   * You should end up with file with ``.ipynb`` extension.
 * Upload the file to your repository on GitHub.
 * Repeat as needed.
-  * Typically, you would develop your code elsewhere avoiding the cumbersome update like in this workflow.
+  * Typically, you would develop your code elsewhere avoiding the cumbersome update loop like in this workflow.
   * JupyterLab and Jupyter Notebook in Binder allow you to save the document to your web browser storage allowing you to pick up where you left last time.